libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 ### DTLS Handshake
 The browser and server then engage in a DTLS handshake to open a DTLS connection that WebRTC can run SCTP on top of.
 A [Noise handshake](https://github.com/libp2p/specs/blob/master/noise/README.md) is initiated by the server using the fingerprints in the SDP as input to the [prologue data](https://noiseprotocol.org/noise.html#prologue), and completed by the browser over the Data Channel.
 This handshake authenticates the browser, although Noise is not used for the encryption of data.
 A total of six roundtrips are performed.

-Once the DTLS and Noise handshakes are complete, DTLS-encrypted SCTP data is ready to be exchanged over the UDP socket
+Once the DTLS and Noise handshakes are complete, DTLS-encrypted SCTP data is ready to be exchanged over the UDP socket.

 > :bulb: Unlike standard WebRTC, signaling is completely removed in libp2p browser-to-server communication, and Signal Channels are not needed.
 Removing signaling results in fewer roundtrips to establish a Data Channel and reduces complexity by eliminating the need for signaling.